Negative Refraction in isotropic achiral and chiral materials: Introduction

-{\em Introduction}: Negative refraction (NR) is a phenomenon in which electromagnetic waves are refracted at an interface with NR angle \cite{Veselago_68, Pendry_04, Smith_04, Pendry_06, Veselago_06}.
+Negative refraction (NR) is a phenomenon in which electromagnetic waves are refracted at an interface with NR angle \cite{Veselago_68, Pendry_04, Smith_04, Pendry_06, Veselago_06}.
 It is believed that in order for NR to occur, the real part of the (electric) permittivity ($\veps$) and real part of the (magnetic) permeability ($\mu$) must both be negative at a particular frequency \cite{Veselago_68, Pendry_04, Smith_04, Pendry_06, Veselago_06, Krowne_06, Eleftheriades_05, Ramakrishna_09, Capolino_09}.
-Such materials are sometimes called ``double negative'' materials.
-NR meta-materials, i.e., specially designed double negative materials made from assemblies of multiple elements fashioned from composite materials have been developed \cite{Smith_04, Krowne_06, Eleftheriades_05, Ramakrishna_09, Capolino_09}.
-It is furthermore believed that light at frequencies such that \{${\mathrm{Re}}(\veps(\omega)) > 0$ and ${\mathrm{Re}}(\mu(\omega)) < 0$\} or \{${\mathrm{Re}}(\veps(\omega)) < 0$ and ${\mathrm{Re}}(\mu(\omega)) > 0$\}, is not able to propagate in materials \cite{Veselago_68, Pendry_04, Smith_04, Pendry_06, Veselago_06, Krowne_06, Eleftheriades_05, Ramakrishna_09, Capolino_09}.
-Here we show that both beliefs are false.
-We shall use the amplitude-phase representation of the permittivity and permeability within a Drude model to calculate the complex refractive index.
-We then analyze and categorize the wealth of phenomena in isotropic achiral and chiral media that occur when optical waves in frequency ranges near resonant optical transitions where NR is possible.
+Such materials are sometimes called ``double-negative'' materials.
+NR meta-materials, i.e., specially designed NR materials made from assemblies of multiple elements fashioned from composite materials have been developed \cite{Smith_04, Krowne_06, Eleftheriades_05, Ramakrishna_09, Capolino_09}.
+It is furthermore believed that light at frequencies such that \{${\mathrm{Re}}[\veps(\omega)] > 0$ and ${\mathrm{Re}}[\mu(\omega)] < 0$\} or \{${\mathrm{Re}}[\veps(\omega)] < 0$ and ${\mathrm{Re}}[\mu(\omega)] > 0$\}, is not able to propagate in materials \cite{Veselago_68, Pendry_04, Smith_04, Pendry_06, Veselago_06, Krowne_06, Eleftheriades_05, Ramakrishna_09, Capolino_09}.
+Both beliefs are predicated on the assumption that the permittivity and the permeability are real.
+However, this ``double-negative'' criterion does not apply for frequencies close to resonance, where the permittivity and the permeability are complex.
+If the permittivity and the permeability are real and have different signs, the average energy flux density (average Poynting vector) vanishes (see Sec.~\ref{subsec:Poynting}).
+However, if the permittivity and the permeability are complex, the average energy flux density is non-zero (the same is true for the chiral case treated in Sec.~\ref{chiral_admittance}).
+Here we use the amplitude-phase representation of the permittivity and permeability within the Drude-Lorentz model for achiral media \cite{Drude-Lorentz} and the Drude-Born-Fedorov model \cite{BF} for chiral media to calculate the complex refractive index.
+We then analyze and categorize the wealth of phenomena that occur when optical waves are in frequency ranges near resonant optical transitions where NR is possible.
+The analysis presented here breaks the old paradigm for NR and creates a new one in which the frequency regime for NR is significantly broader when compared with previously deduced frequency ranges.

+References \cite{Ziolkowski_01, McCall_02} are exceptions; they used the amplitude-phase representation of the permittivity, permeability and refractive index.
+They consider two resultant complex refractive indices, $n(\omega) = \pm \sqrt{\veps(\omega) \mu(\omega)/(\veps_0 \mu_0)}$.
+While the resultant complex refractive index $n(\omega)$ with the minus sign is not a physical solution, because it gives negative absorption (i.e., gain), the refractive index $n(\omega)$ with the plus sign has the right properties.